NewsLocal News

 The legislature set aside $18 million to match the money raised.
 The museum has until November 2025.
 Pinnell said if that money is not raised, as it stands now, OKPOP gets none of the matching funds.

-It’s a message he wants to deliver bluntly because he was a strong supporter of the museum since the beginning.
+He wants to deliver this message bluntly because he has been a strong supporter of the museum since its beginning.

 “I am so tired of states like Tennessee and Mississippi talking about musical heritage and history they have when, really, it’s right here in Oklahoma,” said Pinnell.